 1457: Feast of the Name of Jesus added.
 (1480?)

 1469: Ordered at Salisbury Cathedral that thenceforth the singing at daily Lady Mass be undertaken only by certain of the vicars recognized as those in cantu peritiores (skilled in singing).
 (Bowers 1975:6096.)
+This reflects the growing importance of polyphony in the Lady Mass.

 ca. 1475: First Sarum Breviary printed.